thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 Step 1: Enter Spotify Login Credentials (WARNING CREDENTIALS ARE STORED IN PLAIN TEXT)

+I recommend using a brand new Spotify Account for this!

 Step 2: Click the "npm install" button and wait for it to put some shit in the window.

 ###How To Get Playlist URL